connet-dev/connet/README.md

 [client.sources.serviceX] # matches destinations.serviceX
-addr = ":8000" # the address at which to listen for incoming connections to be forwarded route = "relay" # the kind of route to use
+addr = ":8000" # the address at which to listen for incoming connections to be forwarded route = "relay" # the kind of route to use relay-encryption = ["tls"] # require encryption when using relay for this source

 [client.sources.serviceY] # both sources and destinations can be defined in a single file addr = ":8001" # again, mulitple sources can be defined